Skip to content

 ast-grep has three categories of rules.
 Let's start with the most basic one: atomic rule.

 Atomic rule defines the most basic matching rule that determines whether one syntax node matches the rule or not.
-There are four kinds of atomic rule: pattern
+There are five kinds of atomic rule: pattern, kind, regex, nthChild and range.

 pattern